First aid remedy for cats:

 If your cat is suffering from stress or anxiety for longer than a week, or your cat remains ill even after a week has passed, then the problem is more deeply rooted.
 Here, a personal Bach flowers mix could help.
 This mix answers to the specific needs of your cat as an individual and treats the deeper cause of the anxiety or illness so your cat feels better again.

-What is the difference between the First Aid remedy for cats and the Bach Rescue remedy for cats from the shop?
+What is the difference between the First Aid remedy for cats and the original remedy for cats from the shop?

 - The Bach First Aid remedy that you can find here, has 2 extra Bach flowers, White Chestnut to protect against being unsettled, and Larch for greater confidence.

-- In the First Aid remedy for cats there is much less alcohol than the Bach Rescue remedy for cats from the shop, so you can administer it without any dangers.
+- In the First Aid remedy for cats there is much less alcohol than the original remedy for cats from the shop, so you can administer it without any dangers.

 - The content is 50ml instead of 20 ml.